Vernon Dryden DVM, CJF

 Nicole is originally from Lancaster, PA and grew up in the horse industry.
 She has a Bachelor of Arts, Public Relations from Eastern Kentucky University and a Master of Science, Integrated Marketing Communications from West Virginia University.
 She worked at Hagyard Equine Medical Institute for 18 years before moving to Bur Oak.
 She travels to reining shows with other members of the Bur Oak team and shows her Quarter Horse Gunnafoolya "Fool".

 Bur Oak, LLC (the farm)

 Vern and Cappy started a small reining horse breeding business standing one stallion and managing a few mares.
 Their first foal born from their breeding program was an NRHA Futurity finalist putting them on the earnings list at a very early stage.
 They have had continued success with their broodmares with multiple level 4 Open finalists at all the major events in the U.S.A and in Europe.
-Vern is now competing at all the major shows on his horse Revolutionary Jac.
+Vern is now competing at all the major shows on his horse, Premier Magnum.
 Their breeding stock lives in the center of the reining world, just north of Dallas.
 While their stallion resides with them at Bur Oak.